Ghostbusters: Afterlife: Development as Ghostbusters III

 By August 2011, Aykroyd stated that filming was scheduled to begin later that year with a story focused on passing the Ghostbusters mantle to the younger actors.
 When Murray decided against reprising his role, Aykroyd said another actor might replace him.
 Aykroyd also said he wanted retired actor Rick Moranis to return as Louis Tully.
 By February 2012, the film was placed on hold as the production team re-evaluated the project.
 Without Murray, the studio searched for replacement actors and considered including his character as a CGI-rendered ghost.
 In June, Murray again acknowledged all involved were attempting to develop the third film before dropping out of the film the following month.
 In July, Aykroyd confirmed the film was back in development with a script re-write from Etan Cohen.
 Aykroyd said of the script: "It's got to be perfect.
 That's the whole thing.
 There's no point in doing it unless it's perfect.
 So that's what we're up to now."
 By September, Reitman announced the developments of a remake.
 In May 2013, Aykroyd discussed plot points including real experiments being done by college students at Columbia University as a source of inspiration.
 The plot would revolve around research being done by the university, which would bring about threats from other dimensions.
 A new team of Ghostbusters would form to save Earth's plane of existence from supernatural threats.
 The script reportedly included Murray's character with hopes Murray would decide to join the production.

-Following the death of Harold Ramis on February 24, 2014, Sony/Columbia stated that Ramis would appear in a cameo in the film.
+Following the death of Ramis on February 24, 2014, Sony/Columbia stated that Ramis would appear in a cameo appearance in the film.
 The film was delayed again to rework the script.
 By March 2015, Reitman was no longer attached to direct the third film, but would remain as producer, with plans to begin principal photography by early 2015.
 Weaver wanted her character's son to feature as a member of the team, and Reitman said he had already been included in the script.